openmc-dev/openmc/docs/source/usersguide/depletion.rst

-If you are runnnig :meth:`~openmc.deplete.MicroXS.from_model()` on a cluster that does not share local filesystems across nodes, you'll need to set an environment variable so that each MPI process knows where to store output files used to calculate the microscopic cross sections.
+If you are runnnig :meth:`~openmc.deplete.MicroXS.from_model()` on a cluster that does not share local filesystems across nodes, you'll need to set an environment variable pointing to a directory accessible by MPI so that each MPI process knows where to store output files used to calculate the microscopic cross sections.
 In order of priority, they are `TMPDIR`. `TEMP`, and `TMP`.
 Users interested in further details can read the `relevant docpage on the tempfile pacakge <https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir>`_

 Caveats